XSockets/XSockets.NET-4.0/README.md

 **Server**

-    //The server migth publish the message back to all clients subscribing public void ChatMessage(ChatModel chatModel)
+    //The server will publish the message back to all clients subscribing public void ChatMessage(ChatModel chatModel)
     {
         this.PublishToAll(chatModel, "chatmessage");